Stuycs-K/finalproject-09-you-lihan-ye-qiuyu/README.md

 ### Project Description:

 Our project is a recreation of the MD5 encryption tool.
-Our program will take any alphanumeric string and convert it into a 128-bit hash.
+Our program will take any string and convert it into a 128-bit hash.
+We also created our own version of hashcat, using our MD5 encryption tool.

 ### Instructions: